kevinresol/turnwing/README.md

 ### Hackable

 Users can plug in different implementations at various part of the library.

-May it be a `XmlProvider` that parses XML into localization data, or a `ErazorTemplate` that uses the erazor templating engine to render the result.
+For example, `JsonProvider` uses JSON as the underlying localization format.
+One can easily write a `XmlProvider` (perhaps with tink_xml).

+Also, an `ErazorTemplate` may replace the default `HaxeTemplate` implementation.

 ## Usage